Ever wondered why many bloggers and internet marketers have a custom page to display information about the products they

 Sometimes you’ll see when you go to someone’s homepage, you’ll see a call to action to subscribe to their newsteller.

 The Pages which contain fancy buttons, high contrast text, testimonials, services, features, pricing information, a feature-in column, call to actions, sales pitch, and so on are known as landing pages.

 Landing pages are also known as lead pages, call to action pages, and optin pages.
 You see, a landing page is mostly used for getting more leads faster.
 There are other uses as well, which I will talk about further in this article.

-I think It all started when internet marketers understood that a dedicated page with all the necessary and detailed information with a sales pitch in it performed so well than the standard pages.
+It all started when internet marketers understood that a dedicated page with all the necessary and detailed information with a sales pitch performed so well.

-If you’ll check out some popular blogs over the internet and click on their call action, you’ll immediately see that you are being redirected to another page which is not so pretty and minimal, and only it contains an email optin form with some text of about 30-50 characters.
+Suppose you’ll check out some popular blogs over the internet and click on their call action.
+In that case, you’ll immediately see that you are being redirected to another page that is not so pretty and minimal.
+Only it contains an email optin form with some text of about 30-50 characters.

 If we have to define, then a landing page is where a user lands for completing a task.
-It is a single page that has one particular objective and is optimized for increasing the conversion rate of a single mission or purpose.
+It is a single page with one particular objective and is optimized to increase the conversion rate of a single mission or purpose.